golangkorea/golang-spec/Types/interface_types.md

 (where T stands for either S1 or S2) then the File interface is implemented by both S1 and S2, regardless of what other methods S1 and S2 may have or share.

 A type implements any interface comprising any subset of its methods and may therefore implement several distinct interfaces.
-For instance, all types implement the empty interface:
+For instance, all types implement the *empty interface*:

 ```
 interface{}
 ```

-Similarly, consider this interface specification, which appears within a type declaration to define an interface called Locker:
+Similarly, consider this interface specification, which appears within a [type declaration](/Declarations%20and%20scope/type_declarations.html) to define an interface called Locker:

 ```
 type Locker interface {